emeraldEAGLE888/Hurdles_Analysis/Python_Analysis/README.md

 ### Result
 ![Year Over Year Time and Stride Pattern](/Images/normal_vs_changed_stride_distributions.png)
 ## Insights
+- **Warholm** is the fastest and most consistent when he hits his stride pattern while the other two athletes's performances vary more, with Benjamin's times being extremely variable despite using his normal pattern.
+- When normal stride patterns are used, Warholm's median time is the fastest, followed by Benjamin and dos Santos, which is reflective of their personal best times.
+- **dos Santos** is the fastest and most consistent when he alters his stride pattern compared to the other two athletes.
+- When athletes' stride patterns are altered, either by fitness, race conditions, or conscious decision, dos Santos comes out on top, with Benjamin following and Warholm in last.
+- Overall, **dos Santos** handles a changed stride pattern the best, only experiencing about a 0.2 median increase in total time.
+This may be due to his flexibility over the barriers and ability to alternate.
 ## How has each athlete's race strategy and overall time evolved over their careers?
+Background (UNDER CONSTRUCTION)
 ### Generating Visualizations
 ### 1: Year Over Year Time and Stride Pattern
 ```python